 The Application Form will be sent to the DBS where their checking process can take 6-8 weeks, this depends on various factors, including where you previously lived, how many moves you have had in the last five years, which Police Forces are undertaking the checks and what proof of identity you have provided.

 Your DBS Certificate will be issued to you direct from the DBS Office.
-It is your responsibility to send the original certificate to the Diocesan DBS Administrator at the above address, within two weeks of receipt.
+It is your responsibility to send the original certificate to the Diocesan DBS Administrator, Rachel Arnold, The Diocesan Office, The Palace, Hereford, HR4 9BL, within two weeks of receipt.
 You will not be able to undertake the role / post for which you have applied until this has been processed and authorisation given by the Diocese.
 The original Certificate will be returned to you as soon as is possible.

 Each parish must adhere strictly to the requirements of the Safer Recruitment Practice Guidance and must take full responsibility in obtaining a DBS Check for all relevant paid and volunteer workers within the church, PRIOR to them commencing their church roles and activities.
 This is a legal requirement and not optional.